Adonis2030/user-authentication/README.md

-# Home Assessment from SOULTRAIN
+# Home Assessment from Soultrain

 This project is a backend API hosted on `https://user-authentication-app.onrender.com`